 Sometimes a restaurant will say, ‘Hey, it's hot out there, would you like a drink?’
 It's these little gestures that make you glad to deliver their order, because the staff is nice and you want to do right by them.

-By following these ten tips, you’ll set your restaurant up for successful Dasher pickups and happier delivery customers.
+By following these ten tips, you’ll set your business up for successful Dasher pickups and happier delivery customers.
 For more strategies to improve your off-premise operations, download our free ebook, Optimizing for Delivery and Pickup.